 How long does grass seed take to grow?
 This sounds like a simple question, but it’s easy to come up with an indefinite answer.
 Let’s see why grass seeds take varying amounts of time to grow and spread to become a beautiful lush lawn.
-This should explain to you why grass seeds take a varying amount of time to germinate and grow at fairly different rates within identical climate region.
+You’ll find in this article enough information in order to start planting your grass seed in the right way.
+However, this should explain to you why grass seeds take a varying amount of time to germinate and grow at fairly different rates within identical climate regions.

-Grasses are usually fast-growing, but the exact speed at which grass grows depends on grass type and the growing factors.
+So, grasses are usually fast-growing, but the exact speed at which grass grows depends on grass type and the growth factors.
+Let’s find out what makes them grow faster and fully, then.

 1. Germination And Growth

+Don’t forget, grass seeds get the best results when they’re planted in nicely prepared good soil!
 So, how long does grass seed take to grow?
 It takes many weeks or even months for grasses to be fully established.
 Grass seeds sown during spring should be nicely established before summer.
-But seeds that were sown at early fall should be well grown by first frosts
+But seeds that were sown at early fall should be well grown by first frosts.

-The question on how long does grass seed take to grow depends on a lot of environmental factors such as climate, temperature, the type of soil, PH level, availability of nutrients, availability of water, sunlight, competition with other weeds, and pests.
+The question of how long does grass seed takes to grow fully depends on a lot of environmental factors such as climate, temperature, the type of soil, PH level, availability of nutrients, availability of water, sunlight, competition with other weeds, and pests.

-Grasses grow fast when there’s enough water, nutrition, and light.
+So, grasses grow fast and fully when there’s enough water, nutrition, and light.
 Warm temperature leads to better growth.
 It’s best to sow grass seeds during the wet and mild part of the year.
-Spring and fall season usually delivers rapid growth.
+Spring and fall season usually deliver rapid growth.

 3. How The Weather Affects Germination

-It’s important to initially find out whether the grass seed you’re planting is from a family of warm or cool season grass.
-The weather affects how long does grass seed take to grow; hence, some seeds germinate at a given time of the year while other seeds don’t.
+It’s important to initially find out whether the grass seed you’re planting is from a family of warm or cool-season grass.
+The weather affects how long does grass seeds take to grow fully.
+Hence, some seeds germinate at a given time of the year while other seeds don’t.

 On the other hand, warm-season grasses like buffalo grass germinate best during late spring when the soil temperature is higher.
 Considered as C4 plants, they survive in high temperatures during summer, but they can’t tolerate the low temperatures of spring and fall.